marktoadvine/dialogue-squid/README.md

 5. **If you give him an `idleNudge`, he comes back on his own** after a quiet stretch.

 He is not a modal.
-He never blocks the page, never traps the keyboard, and never steals focus — a visitor can ignore him completely and nothing is in their way.
+He never blocks the page, never traps the keyboard, and never steals focus; a visitor can ignore him and nothing is in their way.

 ---